Summary - Acknowledgment of Truths

 Executive Summary - Description of the Project

-The NWMO's project description outlines a Deep Geological Repository (DGR) for 5.9 million used nuclear fuel bundles, located over 500 meters underground with a...
+The proposed project entails the development of a Deep Geological Repository (DGR) for the permanent disposal of approximately 5.9 million used nuclear fuel bun...

 Executive Summary - Regulatory Oversight

-This document outlines the regulatory framework and initial licensing phase for the proposed Deep Geological Repository (DGR) at the Revell site.
-It identifies ...
+The document outlines the regulatory framework governing the proposed Deep Geological Repository (DGR) for Canada's used nuclear fuel, specifically focusing on ...

 Executive Summary - Management of Other Radioactive Wastes